Synchronize Data with DSTIME

 And as you do the synchronization by pure SQL your target can be just any DB understanding SQL.

-I extended the class %SYSTEM.DSTIME and placed an example in Open Exchange to try it in SAMPLES
+I extended the class %SYSTEM.DSTIME and placed an example here to try it in SAMPLES